What Parkinson's Isn't: 6 Myths Debunked

 Since its discovery in 1817, Parkinson’s disease was believed to only affect posture, mobility, gait, and balance.
 But now we realize just how PD can impact a person in a multitude of ways, including non-motor symptoms.
 Top offenders include: constipation, bladder control, drooling, swallowing, memory, depression, anxiety, sleep issues, cognition, and impaired executive functioning.
 Our Neurologists have their work cut out for them.

-Parkinson’s isn’t going to kill you
+Parkinson’s will kill you

 Although you won’t die from having Parkinson’s disease, you can die from its complications.
 This can include aspiration of food, traumatic falls, infection, or sepsis.
 Just remember, you don’t die from Parkinson’s disease, you die with it.

-Parkinson’s isn’t an old person’s disease.
+Parkinson’s is an old person’s disease

 Although PD is more common in the elderly population, there is a subset of Parkies who are under the age of 40.
 Like yours truly…